turingschool-examples/frontend-mod-1-prework/day_3/questions.md

     console.log("My breath smells")
   }
   ```
-Ex 2: If I hit a submit button, then a message will pop up telling me I submitted my form.
+Ex 2: If my password is correct, then I will be granted access.
 ```javascript
 var password = true;